TREATMENT OF BROWN SPOTS ON THE SKIN

 Spot treatment

-Aesthetic treatments for spots are effective solutions for reducing them and evening out the complexion.
-Depending on the type of blemish (sun spots, melasma, ephelides or post-inflammatory blemishes) and skin type.
+Aesthetic treatments for spots offer effective solutions to reduce their appearance and even out the complexion.
+Depending on the type of spot (sunspots, melasma, freckles, or post-inflammatory pigmentation) and skin type, laser and chemical peels are the most effective methods.

 Depigmenting peel